lukepulaski/lukepulaski.github.io/its-always-sunny/its-always-sunny-main.md

 -	Violence and death
 -	Sexual content
 -	Offensive language and behavior
--	Psychopathy and antisocial behavior
+-	Psychopathy and antisocial behavior<br>
 Some of these themes will be central to the subsequent analysis.
 While I personally find many of these scenes and episodes to be humorous, I do not condone these actions and behaviors themselves.
 The purpose of this exercise will ultimately be to measure whether the inclusion of certain themes and characters in episodes correlates with higher audience approval or greater personal